 Usually the dumper has made their decision to breakup for one of 4 reasons.

-1) They have found someone else that they prefer over you.
+- found someone else they prefer over you.

-2) They have found something to dislike about you that they find hard to get past.
+- found something to dislike about you they find hard to get past.

 Yes, we know there are loads of reasons to breakup with someone, but if you break them down you can usually fit them into one of the above four reasons.
 For instance, you had an affair — that would fit nicely into number 2.

-Knowing that, why would you want to remain friends with them after the breakup?
+Knowing that, why would you want to remain friends with them after your breakup?

 Does your ex still care for you?